CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 Once we are confident it works, we can then reconnect to the client and run the script on the Hadoop cluster.

+IMPORTANT: Before you connect to the client we need to ensure the client user can use our `uv` virtual environment.
+To do this, we must run `chmod -R 777 ./.venv` before running the command below.

 ```sh
 docker compose exec -w /lab/ client default_shell
 ```